nus-cs2103-AY2122S1/ip/docs/README.md

-# User Guide: That time I created a Chat Bot named myself because Singaporean keep f**king mispronounce it and butcher it in front of me
+# User Guide: That time I created a Chat Bot named myself because Singaporeans keep f**king mispronounce and butcher it in front of me

+Insert title here

 ## Menu